All About Poop

 Seeing food in the Poop: This means that your food is not being digested or absorbed.
 It’s going in and coming right out.
 A main cause is not chewing the food properly.
 Our stomach says, “I dunno what to do with this…I don’t have teeth.
 I’ll just send to the intestines and colon and let them deal with it.”
 And out it goes.
 So chew your food!

 Loose Poop In Pieces: Pitta types usually experience poop in pieces.
 And they tend to poop more than once a day.
-Their fire and water elements cause the poop to lose it’s form a little…as opposed to dry vata, it can be too watery.
+Their fire and water elements cause the poop to lose it’s form a little and can be too watery.
 Healthy amounts of fiber would help dry it out a little so it sticks together in a nice poo form.
-Sometimes pittas can go, but feel like the poop wasn’t complete – like they still have to go.
+Sometimes pittas feel like the poop wasn’t complete – like they still have to go.
 That could be because the pieces are breaking off and not coming out all the way.

 Really Smelly Poop: That’s not a good sign.
 It’s a sign of ama and/or a sign that the food didn’t get absorbed all the way.
 Perhaps the body cannot process what was eaten.

 Ok that’s enough for now.
 Remember, this is all according to Ayurveda.
 Any poop questions?